gimoh/docker-pureftpd/README.md

 You can add users with `pure-pw useradd` directly but you'll need to make sure to set system user and create any necessary directories.

+### Passive FTP ports

+If you want the FTP service to be accessible from outside the host with the bridge networking, you'll need to publish appropriate ports and tell Pure-FTPd what address and ports to use.

+First of all, you'll need to tell Pure-FTPd what address to tell clients to connect to when using passive mode using `-P` (force passive IP) option (by default it will use the container's address which is private and only accessible from the host).

+You also need to choose a range of ports for data channels, say you want to support 10 concurrent users, pick 10 ports like 30000-30009 and pass that to `docker run` as `--publish` option as well as `-p` (passive port range) to `pureftpd`.

+Example:

+    docker run -d \
+      -p 21:21 -p 30000-30009:30000-30009 --name=ftpd \
+      gimoh/pureftpd \
+      -c 10 -p 30000:30002 -P PUBLIC_DNS_OR_IP

+If you're running the container in a cloud environment it may be able to figure out the public address itself, but you have to indicate that's what you want by passing env variable `PURE_IN_CLOUD`, e.g.:

+    docker run -d \
+      -p 21:21 -p 30000-30009:30000-30009 --name=ftpd \
+      --env=PURE_IN_CLOUD=docker \
+      gimoh/pureftpd \
+      -c 10 -p 30000:30002